Indiscripts

 Tips

-Scripter corner: howtos, tips and tricks (InDesign Javascript).
+Scripters corner: howtos, tips and tricks for automating complex InDesign tasks.

 Continue reading...